ethereum-oasis-op/baseline/docs/community/community-leaders.md

 ### Bootstrapping Phase and Ongoing Phase <a id="bootstrapping-phase-and-ongoing-phase"></a>

 The technical steering committee and the chair listed below were seated provisionally for six months, from From March 19, 2020 to September 31, 2020.
-This bootstrapping period ends when the active contributors to the repo \(anyone who has submitted a pull request that was merged to master in the preceeding period\) vote on the new TSC and chair.
+This bootstrapping period ends when the active contributors to the repo \(anyone who has submitted a pull request that was merged to master in the preceding period\) vote on the new TSC and chair.
 The specifications steering committee \(SSC\) has a variable number, and membership is based on whether one is named as an accountable party for an Epic in the [Baseline Roadmap repo](https://github.com/ethereum-oasis/baseline-roadmap).

 The people and companies listed below have stepped-up to identify themselves as supporters, stakeholders, and accountable parties to advance the Baseline Protocol work.